Testing Clustered Equal Predictive Ability with Unknown Clusters: Tests of Generalized C-EPA with Unknown Clusters

-In our simulations, values of $\varsigma \in [1.5, 3]$ performed well, with smaller values tending to overestimate $K$ when signal strength is low.
-The upper bound $\varsigma = 3$ is also supported by \cite{lumsdaine2023estimation}.
-Since our framework embeds homogeneity testing, we set $\varsigma = 1.5$ which tolerates mild overestimation, accepting a trade-off between power and precision.
+In our simulations, values $\varsigma \in [1.5, 3]$ {work} well, {with} smaller values {over-estimating the number of clusters when the signal is weak; the upper bound} $\varsigma = 3$ is also suggested by \cite{lumsdaine2023estimation}. {Since} homogeneity testing is embedded in our framework, we set $\varsigma=1.5$, {sacrificing some precision by over-estimating the true number.}

-The main advantage of using an IC over a Bonferroni $p$-value lies in its computational efficiency.
-While the additional burden is negligible for Split Sample test statistics, it becomes significant for Selective Inference tests.
-This is due to the relative cost of computation of the conditioning set $\mathcal{T}$.
-Unlike the Bonferroni approach, the IC only requires Panel Kmeans estimates for different values of $K$, without needing to compute $\mathcal{T}$.
+The main advantage of the IC over a Bonferroni $p$-value is computational efficiency.
+The extra burden is negligible for Split Sample tests but quite important for the selective conditional inference tests, {because computing} the conditioning set $\mathcal{T}$ is time consuming and, {unlike} the Bonferroni $p$-value, the IC requires only the Panel Kmeans estimates for different $K$ and not $\mathcal{T}$.

-An alternative to the IC approach is cross-validation (CV) \citep{li2022consistent}.
-CV repeatedly splits the data into training and validation sets in the time dimension.
-For each candidate number of clusters $K$, it evaluates the within-cluster prediction error on the validation set using parameters from the training set.
-The $K$ that minimizes the average out-of-sample error across folds is selected as $\widehat{K}_{CV}$.
-A key advantage of CV is that it is fully data-driven and requires no tuning parameters, unlike the IC estimate in \eqref{eq:kmeans_khat}.
-However, it is more computationally demanding, especially when combined with selective inference.
-We therefore use CV only in the empirical application and rely on IC estimates in simulations.
+An alternative is cross-validation (CV) \citep{li2022consistent}{: the} data are repeatedly split into training and validation sets, and for each $K$ the within-cluster prediction error on the validation set is evaluated using parameters estimated from the training set.
+The $K$ minimizing the average out-of-sample prediction error across folds is the estimate, denoted $\widehat{K}_{CV}$.
+Unlike the IC \eqref{eq:kmeans_khat}, CV is data-driven and requires no tuning parameters, but it is computationally more intensive, especially together with procedures like Selective Inference.
+We therefore employ CV only in our empirical application, relying on the IC estimates in our simulations.

-A key concern with using a data-dependent choice of the number of clusters is that it may invalidate the selective inference procedure, potentially requiring additional conditioning on the IC.
-For example, valid inference after LASSO requires extra conditioning on the tuning parameter \citep{markovic2017unifying}.
-The following result shows that no such adjustment is needed in our framework.
+A concern with a data-dependent choice of the number of clusters is that it might invalidate the selective inference procedure by requiring further conditioning on the choice of the information criterion.
+For instance, in valid inference on Lasso, choosing the tuning parameter of the objective function requires extra conditioning \citep{markovic2017unifying}.
+The following result shows that this is not the case in our framework.